TMShumway/EventTrackerProject/README.md

 user to access the REST api endpoints via a GUI.
 All information is presented in a way to allow simple and intuitive navigation.

 The third and final addition to this project replaced the JavaScript/HTML/CSS front end with a new front end running on the Angular Framework.
-This necessitated a switch from JavaScript to typescript.
+This necessitated a switch from JavaScript to TypeScript.

 ## Technologies Used